Robert Peugeot

-Robert Peugeot, born on in Belfort, France, is a French businessman.
-He is chairman of Peugeot Invest, the listed investment company that is one of the two main shareholders in Stellantis and majority-owned by Établissements Peugeot Frères (Peugeot family).
+Robert Peugeot (/fr/; born 25 April 1950) is a French businessman.
+He is chairman of Peugeot Invest, the listed investment company that is one of the two main shareholders in Stellantis and majority-owned by Établissements Peugeot Frères (Peugeot Brothers).

 Part of a long family line, he is the son of Bertrand Peugeot, long-time director of Cycles Peugeot and one of the people behind the creation of the PSA Peugeot Citroën Group in 1976, and the great-grandson of Robert I Peugeot and grandson of Eugène II Peugeot.

 Early life and family

 After completing his primary and secondary education at the Lycée Cuvier in Montbéliard and then at Janson-de-Sailly in Paris, Robert Peugeot was accepted at the École Centrale Paris and obtained his Diplôme d'Ingénieur (the engineering degree in France) in 1971, which he completed at INSEAD in 1973.

 Keen to gain real hands-on experience within the carmaker, he joined the Sochaux vehicle manufacturing plant in 1974 as a worker and then team leader on the assembly lines.